Academic and Personal Services

 - Music Ministry for worship and spiritual growth

-Campus Ministry is open to all faiths and those with no faiths.
-Campus Ministry engages in many activities that help empower leaders for the future and also are transformative.
+Campus Ministry is open to all faiths and those with no faith.
+Campus Ministry engages in many activities that help empower leaders for the future and are transformative.
 Students, faculty, and staff experience the hospitable characteristic of the Sisters of Mercy who founded Mount Mercy.
 We are witness to authentic Catholic culture, its inclusiveness, its concern for justice and peace, and its keen awareness of the footprint of a loving Creator in the world around us.

 Mail and Telephone Services

 The Public Safety Director coordinates the operation of the Mount Mercy switchboard.
 All mail services are coordinated through the mail room located in Lundy.
 Campus mailboxes for students are available through the mail room.

 The Career Services Office provides comprehensive career development advising and programming to assist students in every major from freshman year through graduation.
 The office’s services also are available to Mount Mercy alumni.
 The approach used in the career planning process is individualized and developmental.
 The office serves as a clearinghouse for a wide range of employment and internship opportunities and maintains ongoing communication with employers and graduate schools from all sectors.

 Services include: CareerClicks, a digital job posting site that employers and students can access via the Internet, as well as the resources available on the Career Services web page; assistance in searching for full-time, part-time, and summer employment; internship assistance; career resource library; career counseling; assistance in deciding on a major; administration and interpretation of career interest inventories; graduate school information; resumé critique; interview preparation; career fairs and workshops.